-How do I collimate my AstroMaster telescope – aligning the mirrors in daylight?
+How do I collimate my AstroMaster Newtonian telescope by aligning the mirrors in daylight?

 Created On: Oct 07 2008 03:45 PM